machineagency/p5.fab-docs/content/docs/reference/reference-pages/moveToE.md

  <div class="grid-item">e: Number, the e position to move to (in current units, mm by default)</div>

  <div class="grid-item">v</div>
- <div class="grid-item">v: Number, optional.
+ <div class="grid-item">Number, optional.
 The speed to move at (in current units/sec, inherited or 25 mm/sec by default)</div>
 </div>
-- e: Number, the e position to move to (in current units, mm by default)
-- v: Number, optional, the speed to move at (in current units/sec, 25 mm/sec by default)